 Watering down baby formula, known as formula “stretching” can have many serious and long term consequences for an infant.
 Yet for many food insecure families, finding the resources to purchase enough formula is a severe problem.

-In 2008 the issue of formula “stretching” gained national attention after an incident in which a 5 month old child almost died because of receiving formula in which extra water was added.
+In recent years the issue of formula “stretching” has gained national attention after an incident in which a 5 month old child almost died from receiving formula that was watered down.
 In this case the child was diagnosed with “water intoxication” and malnutrition and went into cardiac arrest.
-The child recovered, although long term effects were still unclear.
+The child recovered, although long term effects are still unclear.

 Other agencies partnering with the West Seattle Food Bank to improve the lives of children include: